Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 [linux-zen](https://archlinux.org/packages/extra/x86_64/linux-zen/) is kernel. arch base + linux kernel = arch linux\
 you can omit [linux-firmware](https://archlinux.org/packages/core/any/linux-firmware/) if you install arch linux on `VirtualBox`\
 you can omit [networkmanager](https://archlinux.org/packages/extra/x86_64/networkmanager/) if you only use `systemd [ o < ]` to configure network\
-[amd-ucode](https://archlinux.org/packages/core/any/amd-ucode/) enable `AMD microcode` updates. instead use [intel-ucode](https://archlinux.org/packages/extra/any/intel-ucode/) if you use intel chip\
+[amd-ucode](https://archlinux.org/packages/core/any/amd-ucode/) provides `AMD microcode`. instead use [intel-ucode](https://archlinux.org/packages/extra/any/intel-ucode/) if you use intel chip\
 [grub](https://archlinux.org/packages/core/x86_64/grub/) and [efibootmgr](https://archlinux.org/packages/core/x86_64/efibootmgr/) for installing Bootloader later
 - - - -
 - generate [fstab](https://wiki.archlinux.org/title/fstab) file